Skip to main content

 Discounts and exemptions

-For more information on anything to do with park user fees and transaction charges, see the camping fees page.
+To learn more about discounts and exemptions, or anything to do with fees, see the camping fees page.

 Responsible camping

 We are committed to keeping BC Parks safe and beautiful for everyone to enjoy, but we need your help.
-For a detailed guide to safe, responsible frontcountry camping practices, see the camping and day-use guide page.
+For a detailed overview of safe, responsible frontcountry camping practices, see our camping and day-use guide.